Product Testing

 We complete the majority of our product testing in our own in-house lab, which is controlled within the standards of our ISO 9001:2015-certified quality management system.
 All testing equipment is calibrated regularly and is capable of providing results which are in accordance with relevant regulatory and industry standards.
 Occasionally, we also utilize qualified third-party laboratories to validate or measure products as well.

-With lighting products, the most common measurements we collect are as follows.
+The most common measurements we collect are as follows.
 You can learn more about what these terms are in this video.

-• Intensity (candela): This is how much light shines from a light source in a specific direction.
-This may be reported as the single maximum intensity value observed across the entire beam pattern, or specifically, the "Maximum Intensity."
-To find this value, we shine a lamp in a specific direction, and use a light meter to determine how much light is shining towards a specific point.
-By taking this measurement at a fixed distance, we can mathematically convert it to find the intensity.
 To automatically measure intensity in every direction light is shining, we use a tool called a goniometer, which automatically points the light source in different directions to measure thousands of individual datapoints.
 By plotting each datapoint, we can generate a visual representation of the various levels of intensity shining from a lamp.
-This plot of intensity values, called an isocandela chart, is generally considered the best way to represent how a lamp shines light across an entire "beam pattern."
-The goniometer and its related equipment is regularly calibrated, and located in a darkroom to capture consistent and repeatable measurements.
-Just like lumens, unless otherwise stated, these measurements are taken after the light source is warmed up and operating at a stable level in a 25°C room.
-You can see the process for this measurement here.
+This plot of intensity values, called an isocandela chart, is considered the best way to represent how a lamp shines light across an entire "beam pattern."
+You can find isocandela charts in many of our product datasheets.
+Intensity may also be reported as the single maximum intensity measurement observed across the entire beam pattern, called the "Maximum Intensity."

 We work to provide consistent, repeatable, and accurate measurements in all product specifications and marketing content.
 If you have questions or concerns about our testing procedures, the data we have reported, or if you would like more information about any specific test or measurement, please contact us at contact@diodedynamics.com